ablab/spades/assembler/src/projects/spaligner/README.md

               -s pacbio_reads.fastq.gz \ # sequences to align in fasta/fastq formats
               -t 8                       # number of threads

-By default, spaligner_config.yaml will be installed into /usr/share/spaligner/.
+By default, spaligner_config.yaml will be installed into /usr/share/spaligner/ or can be found in algorithmic-biology/assembler/projects/spaligner/.
 For nucleotide sequences, alignments will be saved to spaligner_result/alignment.tsv by default.
 For amino acid sequences, SPAligner will also produce files in fasta format with nucleotide and amino acid alignments representation.